iamabrantes/resume/README.md

-# resume
+# Resume
-Currículo
+Jonathan's resume in english

-Criando imagem no Docker
+How to create image on Docker

-#docker build . -t curriculo
+#docker build . -t resume

 executando imagem no Docker

-#docker run -it -d --rm -p 80:80 curriculo
+#docker run -it -d --rm -p 80:80 resume